Avgusta Šantel: Exhibitions

 She first exhibited her works in a group show in 1900 in Ljubljana.
 She held only two solo exhibitions, but took part in many group shows in Ljubljana, Gorizia, Bled, Maribor, Celje, Osijek, Novi Sad, Čačak, Hodonín, Pazin, Trieste, Dubrovnik, Zagreb, Belgrade, Munich, and elsewhere.
 She often exhibited with the Slovene Association of Fine Artists, the Grohar club, the Association of Yugoslav Sisters (Kolo jugoslovanskih sester), the Lada club, the Vesna club, and the Association of Graphic Artists of Yugoslavia, of which she was a member.
 With the Women's Little Entente (Ženska mala atanta) she exhibited across Yugoslavia, Czechoslovakia, and Romania.

 Memoirs

 Avgusta Šantel (third from left) with her mother, sister Henrika, brother Saša, and nephew, c.
 1925.
 On the wall is a framed portrait of her late sister Danica, painted by their mother.

 She wrote memoirs of her early years, illustrated with her drawings and photographs related to the text.
 These, titled Spomini na otroštvo (Memories of Childhood), were published in nine installments in 1966 in the weekly Tedenska tribuna, the supplement of the Slovenski poročevalec newspaper.
+At that time she was the oldest Slovenian painter.
 In 2006, her memoirs, together with those of her mother and brother, were published by Nova revija in the book Življenje v lepi sobi (Life in a Beautiful Room).